Consensus-Based Optimization Methods Converge Globally: Proof details for Section

-2) We require $\sigma > 0$ in Proposition~\ref{lem:lower_bound_probability} to ensure a finite decay rate $q < \infty$, see the definition in Equation \eqref{eq:lower_bound_probability_rate}.
+\begin{remark} Let us comment in what follows on two technical details of Proposition~\ref{lem:lower_bound_probability}. \begin{enumerate}[label=(\roman*),labelsep=10pt,leftmargin=35pt] \item Note that neither the definition of $\conspoint{\rho_{t}}$ nor $\globmin$ play a significant role in the proof.
+The same result holds for an arbitrary $v \in \bbR^d$ so that $\sup_{t \in [0,T]}\Nnormal{\conspoint{\rho_{t}}-v}_2 \leq B < \infty$ and for arbitrary continuous maps $u \in \CC([0,T], \bbR^d)$ to replace $\conspoint{\rho_{t}}$ as long as $\rho$ weakly solves the Fokker-Planck equation~\eqref{eq:fokker_planck} with $u$ in place of $\conspoint{\rho_{t}}$. \item In case the reader may have wondered about the crucial role of the stochastic terms in \eqref{eq:dyn_micro_discrete} and \eqref{eq:dyn_micro}, or the diffusion in the macroscopic models~\eqref{eq:dyn_macro} and~\eqref{eq:fokker_planck}, Proposition~\ref{lem:lower_bound_probability} precisely explains where positive diffusion $\sigma>0$ is actually used to ensure mass around the minimizer $\globmin$ (compare Proposition \ref{lem:laplace_alt}).
+We require $\sigma > 0$ in Proposition~\ref{lem:lower_bound_probability} to ensure a finite decay rate $q < \infty$, see the definition in Equation \eqref{eq:lower_bound_probability_rate}.
 Intuitively, we can understand the measure $\rho_t$ as having a deterministic component, which evolves according to the drift term in the Fokker-Planck equation~\eqref{eq:fokker_planck} and whose associated mass may leave $B_r(\globmin)$ in finite time, convolved with an exponentially decaying kernel from the diffusion term.
 This convolution ensures that the mass leaves at most exponentially fast, leading to the lower bound.
-The statement does not hold in general in the case $\sigma = 0$. \end{remark}
+The statement does not hold in general in the case $\sigma = 0$. \end{enumerate} \end{remark}